mrjbanksy/change_tower_execution_path/README.md

 Role Name
 =========

-create_tower_tmp_folder - due to noexec settings on /tmp folder, create new folder and set Tower to use that instead
+change_tower_execution_path - due to noexec settings on /tmp folder or other reasons, create new folder and set Tower to use that instead for its execution folder

 Requirements
 ------------

-Should be run as part of the Tower install.
-If not, tower_admin_password will need to be set
+Ansible Tower should already be installed by the time this role is called.
+This role can be included at the end of the Tower install playbook.

+Set tower_user_password.
+I recommend setting it in a Vault encrypted file and then referencing it within 'defaults/main.yml', for example:

+'tower_user_password: "{{ vaulted_tower_user_password }}"'

 Role Variables
 --------------

 tower_tmp_dir: the new folder for Tower to use.
 Default: /var/lib/awx/tmp

-tower_rest_uri: the uri to the Tower API.
+tower_rest_url: the url to the Tower API.
 Default: https://localhost/api/v2/settings/jobs/

 tower_user: the user to log into Tower with.
 Default: admin

-tower_admin_password: the password to log into Tower with.
-Default: as part of Tower install, set in group_vars/all/secrets.yaml
+tower_user_password: the password to log into Tower with.
+Default: not defined

 Dependencies
 ------------